mateoconlechuga/convimg/readme.md

 # usage

-ConvPNG uses `convpng.ini` to convert files.
+convpng uses `convpng.ini` to convert files.
 The file consists of potentially multiple sections called "groups".
 These groups consist of all the properties and settings for conversion of images, followed by a list of images to convert.
 A bare-bones `convpng.ini` file with one group is shown below; the `#` symbol is used as a command specifier.

 Note: A `<boolean>` setting can be set to `true` or `false`.